 For example, when you’re mentally strong, you might be fine watching the news, which constantly reports on disasters, tragedies, and other negative events, because you know that life is not always like this.
 But when you’re mentally weak, you might convince yourself that life is all doom and gloom.
 The news hasn’t changed—your state of mind has.

 Surround yourself with positivity as much as possible.
 It will make a difference.
-And if you feel like you might be creating your own negativity, read 7 Powerful Ways to Stop Negative Thinking.
+And if you feel like you might be creating your own negativity, read How to Get Rid of Negative Thoughts And Change Your Thinking Pattern

 7. Get Help